Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Results

 In Table~\ref{tab:b_bestfits} we show the best fits and $1\sigma$ (second and third columns, respectively) deviation we found for the meVSL parameter $b$ with respect to each sub-sample of BAO used (first column).
 As we can see in the third column the reduced $\chi^2$ rely on an acceptable range, close to the unity.
 In the fourth column we can find the deviation of the best fit relative to the scenario where the CDDR is valid (i.e. $b = 0$).
 In almost all cases, the deviation is around $1\sigma$, making the results completely compatible with the validity of the CDDR.
 The most discrepant deviation can be found for the sub-sample comprised only with the 2D data.
 This result is compatible with recent works as~\cite{Favale:2024sdq} that also shows some particular features when the angular BAO is used.
 In order to better address this question, further investigations will be performed in future works.

 As mentioned in the previous section, we also performed the analysis by assuming a parameterisation of $\eta(z) = \eta_0$ and the results can be found in Table~\ref{tab:eta0_bestfit_lowz}.
 We show the best fits and $1\sigma$ deviation with respect to each sub-sample of BAO used.
 We also can find the deviation of the best fit relative to the scenario where the CDDR is valid (i.e. $\eta_0 = 1$).
-Although the combination of 2D + 3D points is slightly deviating from the validity of the CDDR, the most discrepant deviation can also be found for the sub-sample comprised only with the 2D data.
+Although the combinations of 2D + 3D BAO (DESI) and 2D + 3D BAO (SDSS) data are slightly deviating from the validity of the CDDR, the most discrepant deviation can also be found for the sub-sample comprised only with the 2D data.
 The correspond plots for each one of the previous analyses can be found in Figures~\ref{fig:eta_blik_3dbao} and~\ref{fig:eta_0lik_3dbao}.